 While it might not feel like it as you catalog inventory until 4 a.m., as a first-time online seller you are actually in a lucky spot when it comes to taxes.
 That’s because you’re considered a startup.
 The government gives you some extra leeway when it comes to tax deductions for startup costs.

 Startup costs include “any amounts paid or incurred in connection with creating an active trade or business or investigating the creation or acquisition of an active trade or business.”

-If you started your business in 2018 and had startup costs of $50,000 or less, you are allowed to deduct up to $5,000 in startup costs for your business on your 2018 tax return.
+If you started your business in the new year and had startup costs of $50,000 or less, you are allowed to deduct up to $5,000 in startup costs for your business on your tax return.
 If you exceed the $50,000 threshold, the $5,000 first-year deduction will be reduced dollar-for-dollar by the amount those startup expenses exceeded $50,000.
 Further, if you spent more than $55,000 on startup expenses, you won’t be able to claim the $5,000 deduction for the first year.

 To learn more, see the “Business Start-up and Organizational Costs” section in this IRS publication.